History of Armenia: Arsacid dynasty

 Armenia, under its Arshakuni dynasty, which was a branch of the eponymous Arsacid dynasty of Parthia, was often a focus of contention between Rome and Parthia.
 The Parthians forced Armenia into submission from 37 to 47, when the Romans retook control of the kingdom.

 Under Nero, the Romans fought a campaign (55–63) against the Parthian Empire, which had invaded the kingdom of Armenia, allied to the Romans.
 After gaining (60) and losing (62) Armenia, the Romans under Gnaeus Domitius Corbulo, legate of Syria entered (63) into an agreement of Vologases I of Parthia, which confirmed Tiridates I as king of Armenia, thus founding the Arshakuni dynasty.

 The Arsacid dynasty lost control of Armenia for a few years when emperor Trajan created the "Roman Province of Armenia", fully included into the Roman Empire from 114 to 117 AD.
-His successor, Hadrian, reinstalled the Arsacid Dynasty when he nominated Parthamaspates as "vassal" king of Armenia in 118 AD.
+His successor, Hadrian, reinstalled the Arsacid dynasty when he nominated Parthamaspates as "vassal" king of Armenia in 118 AD.

 Another campaign was led by Emperor Lucius Verus in 162–165, after Vologases IV of Parthia had invaded Armenia and installed his chief general on its throne.
 To counter the Parthian threat, Verus set out for the east.
 His army won significant victories and retook the capital.
 Sohaemus, a Roman citizen of Armenian heritage, was installed as the new client king.

 The Sassanid Persians occupied Armenia in 252 and held it until the Romans returned in 287.
-In 384 the kingdom was split between the Byzantine or East Roman Empire and the Persians.
+In 384 the kingdom was split between the Byzantine Empire and the Persians.
 Western Armenia quickly became a province of the Roman Empire under the name of Armenia Minor; Eastern Armenia remained a kingdom within Persia until 428, when the local nobility overthrew the king, and the Sassanids installed a governor in his place.

-According to tradition, the Armenian Apostolic Church was established by two of Jesus' twelve apostles — Thaddaeus and Bartholomew — who preached Christianity in Armenia in the 40s—60s AD.
+According to tradition, the Armenian Apostolic Church was established by two of Jesus' twelve apostles—Thaddaeus and Bartholomew—who preached Christianity in Armenia in the 40s–60s AD.
 Between 1st and 4th centuries AD, the Armenian Church was headed by patriarchs.